hanpari/sovereign/source/02/052_drama.md

 "They say one takes no possesion to the other side," Gromov laughed maniacally, returning to his cabin.
 "But one can always try ...
 Oh, crap!"

-When the brushes were being disposed of, they fought bravely back, and one sharp ink pen had stabbed Gromov's palm.
+When the brushes were been cast out of the box, they fought back, and one sharp ink pen had stabbed Gromov's palm.

 He was in the middle of arranging the proprietes for the ongoing drama when he realized the dripping blood had stained the mysterious egg, which he carefully situated in the treasure chest.

+"Oh mighty ghost of this ship, you won again!"
+Gromov shouted, smearing the blood over the smooth surface.
+"But the brave endure!"

 Right now, the cabin was a complete mess.
-Doll's pink handcuffs were laying on the table while the chair was covered by Gromov's finest and only suit, the one he used to attend funerals of fellow soldiers; not all of them had the privilege to have a life backup.
+Doll's pink handcuffs were laying on the table while the chair was covered by Gromov's finest and only suit, the one he used to attend funerals of his fellow soldiers.

-He disliked seeing the suit.
-Not because of those funerals, but because it reminded him of Samara's wedding
+Gromov disliked the suit.
+Not because of those funerals, but because it reminded him of Samara's wedding: the bittersweet memory he wanted to bury deep down.
+Still, the day reappeared again.

+With a sudden dizziness, Gromov collapsed, losing all the motivation to continue.
+"Isn't it stupid?
+Childish?"

+Sleepy and weary, he started to dig the graveyard of the past, forced into an unexpected and unwelcomed introspection ...

 "Should I marry Peter?"

-On his third vacation day, Samara contacted Gromov and invited him to a small, comfy coffee.
+On the third day of his vacation, Samara contacted Gromov and invited him to a small, comfy coffee.
 They were drinking vine while Gromov sourly desired something more substantial.
 He knew the talk would be a disaster, but he could not help himself.

-Samara wore a casual costume, giving away vibes of a successful businesswoman, while her smiles were charming hearts of men, no matter their age or status.
+Samara wore a casual costume, giving away vibes of a successful businesswoman, while her smiles were charming hearts of men, no matter their age.

+Gromov was no exception, dwelling in never-admitted desire for the last three months.

-"Of course, you should marry Peter," Gromov replied nonchalantly.
+"Of course, you should marry Peter," he replied nonchalantly.
 "He is handsome, nice, and smart.
 I wonder what makes you think you shouldn't.
 Nota bene, when you have already been engaged for a couple of months.
 By the way, do you mind me having, how do you call that, an aperitive?
 Hey, waiter, bring me double vodka, please."

 "The same here!"